bowen-upenn/scene_graph_commonsense/scenegraph_benchmark/scenegraph_benchmark_nice/NICE/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name scene_graph_benchmark conda activate scene_graph_benchmark
+conda create --name sg_nice python=3.8
+conda activate sg_nice

 # this installs the right pip and dependencies for the fresh python
 conda install ipython